 The authoritative Walmart clerk held her ground, still determined to foil me from committing whatever atrocity I might commit if I left the store with a box of Plan B. So I said, "Let's see what your pharmacists have to say."

-Certain she would receive back-up from the people who actually earned their white coats, she was clearly taken aback when the pharmacist told her that any person over the age of 18 could buy Plan B regardless of the sex.
+Certain she would receive backup from the people who actually earned their white coats, she was clearly taken aback when the pharmacist told her that any person over the age of 18 could buy Plan B regardless of their sex.
 (I decided to cut my losses and not inform him the legal age for Plan B without a prescription was 17.)

 My next job after posting this is to write to the people at Walmart headquarters.
 I'll let you know their response.